bkw/nodecopter-stream/README.md

 This is a proof of concept implementation using ffmpeg and ffserver and a webm live stream.

-You need a recend version of ffmpeg (together with ffserver) installed.
+You need a recent version of ffmpeg (together with ffserver) installed.

 Install via Github to get the *latest* version: